Codex Washingtonianus: Description

-The manuscript is a codex (precursor to the modern book), made from 187 parchment leaves (sized 20.5–21 cm by 13-14.5 cm) with painted wooden covers.
+The manuscript is a codex (precursor to the modern book), containing most of the text of the four Gospels written on 187 parchment leaves (sized 20.5–21 cm by 13–14.5 cm), with painted wooden covers.
+John 1:1-5:11 is a replacement of a presumably damaged folio, and dates to around the 7th century.
+Mark 15:13-38 and John 14:26-16:7 are lacking.
 The text is written in one column per page, 30 lines per page.
 The letters are written in a small, slightly sloping uncial hand, using dark-brown ink.
 The words are written continuously without separation.
-Accents are absent, and the rough breathing mark is used very rarely.
-There are numerous corrections made by the original scribe and a few corrections dating to the late 5th or 6th century.
-John 1:1-5:11 is a replacement of a presumably damaged folio, and dates to around the 7th century.
-Mark 15:13-38 and John 14:26-16:7 are lacking.
+Accents (used to indicate voiced pitch changes) are absent, and the rough breathing mark (utilised to designate vowel emphasis) is written very rarely.
+There are numerous corrections made by the original copyist and a few corrections dating to the late 5th or 6th century.
 The copyist has been described as "generally a careful worker", who produced "extremely few nonsense readings" and had very few "other indicators of careless copying."

-Like in Codex Bezae (D), the Gospels follow in the Western order: Matthew, John, Luke, Mark.
+As with Codex Bezae (D), the Gospels follow in the so-called "Western" order: Matthew, John, Luke, Mark.